 All students accepted to the program, regardless of whether or not they plan to conduct an internship or complete an independent study project, will be required to attend workshops run by the Career Center.
 Workshops will assist students in building networking and interviewing skills, provide resumé reviews and offer general career search advice.

 For U.S. passport-holders, there is no visa process to study within the United States.

-For international studnets: you will need to update Gwen Moore and Jackie Wong with your new address in New York and inquire about Curricular Practical Training (CPT) options for your internship.
+For international students: you will need to update International Student Services with your new address in New York and inquire about Curricular Practical Training (CPT) options for your internship.
 You will also need to make sure that your I-20 has an up-to-date travel signature on the third page.

 P.O.
 Box 1773

 The program is supported on site by the Study Abroad Office at Baruch College.
 A Dickinson College faculty member from the INBM department also serves as an advisor to students studying in New York.